alexpaden/identity-ai/templates/missing-template.md

       <!--
         Step 1: Interpret the context to find a critical gap -->
-      <Step>Read <ContextData> carefully, note any unaddressed or insufficiently covered topic.</Step>
+      <Step>Read <ContextData> and other.md carefully, note any unaddressed or insufficiently covered topic.</Step>
       <Step>Select the most impactful missing or overlooked element.</Step>
+      <Step>Validate against existing patterns in other.md.</Step>
     </SubWorkflow>

     <SubWorkflow id="2" name="ExplainWhyItMatters">
       <!--
-        Step 2: Provide a straightforward explanation of the gap’s significance -->
+        Step 2: Provide a straightforward explanation of the gap's significance -->
       <Step>Outline the direct impacts on users, community, or product if not addressed.</Step>
       <Step>Use layman-friendly examples.</Step>